 Lying at the eastern end of a chain of beautiful Indonesian islands, Sumba remains a mystery to most.
 Full of history and alive with indigenous culture, Sumba island is also attracting attention for its unique wildlife and stunning natural beauty.
-With a land area of over 11,000km2, it is much larger than its more famous neighbours Bali and Lombok, yet it is largely untouched by the outside world.
-This island paradise remains a stunning mystery waiting to be explored by the more adventurous traveller.
+With a land area of over 11,000km2, it is much larger than its more famous neighbour Bali and Lombok, yet it is largely untouched by the outside world.
+This island paradise remains a stunning mystery waiting to be explored by the more adventurous traveler.

 While increasing tourist numbers can be a double-edged sword for islands like Sumba, a government initiative is underway to ensure it is developed responsibly.
 The aim is to develop the economy and power the island with clean energy, in order to lift local people out of poverty by making sure they benefit from the tourist dollars, while at the same time preserving local traditions and the island’s ecology.

-This guide aims to help intrepid travellers explore the stunning white-sand beaches, untamed wilderness and fascinating tribal villages of Sumba, without spoiling its natural beauty and untouched charm.
+This guide aims to help intrepid travelers explore the stunning white-sand beaches, untamed wilderness and fascinating tribal villages of Sumba, without spoiling its natural beauty and untouched charm.
 The way to do that is to be mindful of the people of Sumba and their culture, traditions and religious practices.
 To understand the delicate ecological balance of the island and to respect the natural environment.
 And to get excited about the potential growth of Sumba’s economy and the target to make it run on 100% renewable energy by 2025.

 Only then can we truly enjoy the best Sumba has to offer while leaving a positive impact on its people, its economy and its natural majesty.